Edge Erasures and Chordal Graphs: Exposed edges in chordal graphs: erasures and edge connectivity

-which is a clique as shown above, because $v_{\ell}$ is simplicial in $G'_{\ell}$. \end{proof}
+which is a clique, as shown above, because $v_{\ell}$ is simplicial in $G'_{\ell}$. \end{proof}

+It is natural to ask whether one could retain this result while replacing the class of exposed edges with a different one.
+This is easily answered by noticing that the removal of a non-exposed edge either disconnects the graph (in the case of a facet edge) or results in an induced $4$-cycle.

-This result is similar in spirit to the result of Spinrad and Sritharan~\cite{ss:weakly_triangulated} showing that weakly chordal graphs can be recognized by the possibility of successively adding edges through their two-pair construction to arrive at a complete graph.
+\Cref{thm:chordal_erasure} is similar in spirit to the result of Spinrad and Sritharan~\cite{ss:weakly_triangulated} showing that weakly chordal graphs can be recognized by the possibility of successively adding edges through the two-pair construction to arrive at a complete graph.

-\begin{lemma} If $G$ has no facet edges and $v$ is a simplicial vertex of $G$, then every edge $e$ incident on $v$ is exposed. \end{lemma} \begin{proof} Notice that every maximal clique (thought of as an induced subgraph) containing $e$ necessarily contains $v$.
-Because $v$ is contained in a single maximal clique (specifically, $N_G[v]$), we must have that $e$ is also contained only in $N_G[v]$.
-Since $G$ has no facet edges, $e$ is not a facet edge, and so is exposed. \end{proof}
+The following observations can be derived directly from the definitions and will be useful below: \begin{lemma} Let $G$ be a graph.
+If $S\subset E$ is a set of facet edges, then $\exposed G = \exposed{(G-S)}$.
+If $v$ is a simplicial vertex with $\deg_G(v)>1$, then every edge $e$ incident with $v$ is exposed. \end{lemma}

-\begin{prop} Any connected chordal graph can be reduced through a sequence of erasures to a tree. \end{prop} \begin{proof} Let $G$ be a connected chordal graph and $G'$ be the resulting graph after removing all facet edges.
-Then the connected components of $G'$ are chordal and hence each contains a simplicial vertex.
-Thus \Cref{lem:simplicial_exposed} shows that there are exposed edges in $G'$ (which are then also exposed in $G$) unless all edges of $G$ are facet edges.
-In this case, $G$ is necessarily a tree. \end{proof}
+\begin{proposition} Any connected chordal graph $G$ can be reduced through a sequence of erasures to a tree. \end{proposition} \begin{proof} By \Cref{thm:chordal_erasure}, it suffices to verify that if $G$ is not a tree, then $G$ contains an exposed edge.
+Let $G'$ be the subgraph of $G$ obtained by removing all facet edges and let $G_0'$ be a connected component of $G'$ which is not a single isolated vertex.
+By \Cref{thm:chordal} and \Cref{lem:crucial_observations}, $G_0'$ has exposed edges, and they are also exposed in $G$. \end{proof}

-\begin{lemma} Let $G$ be chordal and $v$ a vertex in $G$ that is in a maximal clique of size at least three.
-Then $v$ is incident on at least two exposed edges. \end{lemma} \begin{proof} Since $v$ is in a maximal clique of size at least three, the induced subgraph $N_G(v)$ is chordal and not edgeless.
+\begin{lemma} Let $G$ be a chordal graph and $v$ a vertex in $G$ that is in a maximal clique of size at least three.
+Then $v$ is incident with at least two exposed edges. \end{lemma} \begin{proof} Since $v$ is in a maximal clique of size at least three, the induced subgraph $N_G(v)$ is chordal and not edgeless.
 Thus there is some connected component of $N_G(v)$ containing an edge, and so we can use \Cref{thm:chordal} to find two simplicial vertices $v_1, v_2$ in $N_G(v)$ in that component.
 But this implies that $N_G(v) \cap N_G(v_i)$ is a (non-empty) clique for $i = 1,2$, and so $vv_1$ and $vv_2$ are exposed edges in $G$.
 Note that an isolated vertex $u$ in $N_G(v)$ would correspond to a facet edge $uv$ in $G$. \end{proof}